lsevero/clj-curl/README.md

 ## Usage

+For obvious reasons, this project **needs libcurl to be installed in your system**.

 The usage of this library is basically the same as the libcurl in C.
 Everything is mutable, so be careful.
 This library is just about exposing the C api to the clojure world, without adding a lot of abstractions to make things easier or doing stuff the '''clojure way'''.
 Just create a curl handler wrapped in a function without exposing the curl's state to your applications and you should be fine.